YKW-Modding/yo-docs/modding-resources/angle-vars.md

 * `<ROM>`
 * `<PNAME>`
 ## Cube Glyphs
 These display icons/glyphs in text, similar to emojis such as play coins!
-They can be placed in any text cfg.bin
+They can be placed in any text cfg.bin:
 * `[g_coin]` - Confirmed to work in Yo-kai Watch 2
   * Named after ゲームコイン (Gēmukoin) aka game coin - the Japanese term for Playcoins.
+Used for the Crank-a-kai.
 * `[key]` - Confirmed to work in Yo-kai Watch 2
+  * This key glyph is used to signify "Key Quests" in the game.
 * `[next_arrow]` - Confirmed to work in Yo-kai Watch 2
+* `[misn_arrow]` - Confirmed to work in Yo-kai Watch 2
+* `[misn_arrow2]` - Confirmed to work in Yo-kai Watch 2
 * `[watch]` - Confirmed to work in Yo-kai Watch 2
 * `[mission]` - Confirmed to work in Yo-kai Watch 2
 * `[mission2]` - Confirmed to work in Yo-kai Watch 2